Adrien-T/hub/web_scrapper_workshop/ws.md

 Alright, well we have a bunch of data but we want to organise it, it's up to you to store all te book titles, ratings, and prices in an organised way.

 To help you, there are libraries you can use like **BeautifulSoup**.
+I'd recommend trying to find the info without any libraries at first.

 HINT: If you look in the html maybe the classes can help you.